Let’s talk tanka… tanka prose, that is!

 Poem Tale (episodic narration): gives way to a subjective and more expressive interpretation of the scene or event the poet is writing about.
 It gives the poet the opportunity to share intimate details or thoughts with their reader.
 A poem tale can be a mini short story or even a biography.
 Remember to include a beginning, middle, and ending.

-My first example is an idyll, using the preface (explanation):
+My first example uses the preface (explanation):

 My next example is a prose envelope (one tanka, two prose paragraphs) Poem